 From peaceful walks to famous talks, from hands-on fun to genealogical research, there's so much to see and do along the Discovery Trail.
 These eight fascinating sites are an easy drive from downtown Ithaca, Cornell University, Ithaca College, Cayuga Lake and other Finger Lakes attractions.

 The Discovery Trail Partnership is a group of educational organizations based in Ithaca, NY.
 The only organization of its kind, the Discovery Trail promotes awareness and understanding of the connections among art, history, literature, science, and the natural world.

-Here is a link to article 8 out of a series of 10 that will appear in Tompkins Weekly each month of the 2014-15 school year.
+Here is a link to the final article in our series of ten that have been posted in Tompkins Weekly each month of the 2014-15 school year.
 Check out what makes KDT! so special.
 More

 Kids Discover the Trail! provides curriculum-based field trips to the eight Discovery Trail sites.
 Students receive a site-specific keepsake book to continue the learning experience at home and free family admission (where applicable) for a follow-up visit.
 The program is currently operating for all Ithaca City School District (ICSD) students in grades Pre-K through 5 and all Trumansburg Central School District (TCSD) students in grades Pre-K through 6.